Prashant Kishor working on behalf of BJP: JD(U) | Politics

 Prashant Kishor working on behalf of BJP: JD(U)

-Bihar Chief Minister Nitish Kumars JDU on Monday accused its former national vice president Prashant Kishor of working on behalf of the BJP and wondered about the source of funding for his much publicised Jan Suraaj campaign.JDU president Rajiv Ranjan Singh alias Lalan also berated Kishors statewide pada yatra and fulminated against his refrain that Bihar remains a laggard despite over a decade of Kumars claim of good governance.The people of Bihar know how much progress there has been under Nitish Kumars rule.
+Bihar Chief Minister Nitish Kumars JDU alleged that its former national vice president Prashant Kishor was working on behalf of the BJP and questioned the source of funding for his much publicised Jan Suraaj campaign.JDU president Rajiv Ranjan Singh alias Lalan also berated Kishors statewide pada yatra and fulminated against his refrain that Bihar remains a laggard despite over a decade of Kumars claim of good governance.The people of Bihar know how much progress there has been under Nitish Kumars rule.

 - Country: